abur3460/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

-1 - display: block styles the page as each item being a "box" on a new line, and inline does not have the box model.
+1 - display: block styles the page as each item being a "box" on a new line, and inline does not start each on a new line.

 2 - inline has no width or heigth, and block does.